MrDomocle/GameOfLife/README.md

 ## What is this?
 This is Conway's Game of Life, conceived in 1970 by British mathematician John Conway.

-> A common misconception is that complex patterns and interactions come from complex rules.
+> A common misconception is that complex behaviours come from complex rules.
 Conway's Game of Life proves this wrong.

 The game consists of a grid of cells that can be live or dead, i.e. on or off.
 Every next generation (step) of this simulation takes the previous one and applies these simple rules: